Information on confirmed cases of highly pathogenic avian influenza (H5N1) in Canada can be found on the CFIA website.

 HPAI Awareness

-The CFIA has developed a poster to help educate bird owners on HPAI.
-This poster is ideal to put up at retail facilities to raise awareness amongst owners of backyard flocks and pet birds.
+The CFIA has developed posters and factsheets to help educate bird owners on HPAI.
+These resources are ideal to post at retail facilities to raise awareness amongst owners of backyard flocks and pet birds.